 According to Statista, the estimated annual cost of cybercrime worldwide is projected to reach $12.42 trillion by 2027, reflecting a significant increase from previous years.
 The global cybersecurity insurance market is expected to grow from $21.67 billion in 2025 to $51.19 billion by 2029.

-This article explains the definition of cyberterrorism, its impact, and the governing bodies that protect us from cyberterrorist attacks.
-We have also mentioned the history and examples of cyberterrorism to help you understand the evolution and threat of Cyberterrorism.
+In this article, we have explained about cyber terrorism, its definition, its impact, and the governing bodies that protect us from cyber terrorist attacks.
+We have also mentioned the history and examples of cyber terrorism to help you understand its evolution over the years.

 Over the years, terrorist groups have increasingly explored cyberspace as a tool for propaganda, recruitment, and disruption.
 The 2000s saw the rise of more coordinated cyberattacks, with groups like ISIS using social media and encrypted platforms for global influence.